joshbegley/nyt-latest/previous.md

 **Dolly Parton’s Fans Were Worried.
 She Came to a Truck Stop to See Them.**\
-`Fans have been worried about the singer’s health since she postponed shows last year.
+`Fans have been concerned about the singer’s health since she postponed shows last year.
 So some were thrilled to catch a glimpse of her on Wednesday.`\
 https://www.nytimes.com/2026/06/24/us/dolly-parton-truck-stop.html

 **Trump Claims He Asked Prosecutor to ‘Do Me a Favor’ and Look Into the California Election**\